jairus-m/dbt-heartbeat/README.md

 ## Configuration

-Create a `.env` file in the project root with your DBT Cloud credentials:
+Create a `.env` file in the project root with your dbt Cloud credentials:
 ```
 DBT_CLOUD_API_KEY=your_api_key
 DBT_CLOUD_ACCOUNT_ID=your_account_id